civol/HDLRuby/README.md

 #### Time behaviors and time statements
 <a name="time_beh"></a>

-Similarly to the other HDL, HDLRuby::High provides specific statements that models the advance of time.
+Similarly to the other HDL, HDLRuby provides specific statements that models the advance of time.
 These statements are not synthesizable and are used for simulating the environement of an hardware component.
 For sake of clarity, such statements are only allowed in explicitly non-synthesizable behavior